 Specialism: Autism and complex behaviours.

-Details of vacancy: There is a ground floor room with adjacent wetroom bathroom available now.
+Details of vacancy: There is a first floor room with adjacent wetroom bathroom available now.

 A Strood man with learning disabilities is discovering how much more satisfying life can be when you try out new experiences.